AdamGrossTX/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-endpoints-overview.md

 These endpoints can be located anywhere that has internet access.
 They can also be physical devices or virtual machines.

-From a technical perspective, cloud-native endpoints are Windows devices that are deployed using [Windows Autopilot](/autopilot/windows-autopilot), joined to Azure Active Directory ([Azure AD joined](/azure/active-directory/devices/concept-azure-ad-join)), and are automatically enrolled in a Mobile Device Management (MDM) solution, like [Microsoft Intune](../../intune/fundamentals/what-is-intune.md).
+From a technical perspective, cloud-native endpoints are Windows devices that are deployed using [Windows Autopilot](/autopilot/windows-autopilot), joined to Azure Active Directory ([Entra ID joined](/azure/active-directory/devices/concept-azure-ad-join)), and are automatically enrolled in a Mobile Device Management (MDM) solution, like [Microsoft Intune](../../intune/fundamentals/what-is-intune.md).

 A cloud-native endpoint has the following characteristics:

 - Provisioned and managed from cloud-based services
 - Can use and access other cloud-based endpoints from anywhere
-- Azure AD joined
+- Entra ID joined
 - Includes configuration, data, and applications that are portable and roam with the user
 - Doesn't generally require a direct connection to any on-premises resources for usability or management